jija19/Machine-Learning/README.md

 # <B>Classification</B>

 The Classification algorithm is a Supervised Learning technique that is used to identify the category of new observations on the basis of training data.

+ex.
+Here, we have data points belonging to three different fruits like blueberry, lime, and apple.
+We can classify them by using machine learning classification techniques.
+The three fruits are represented by three various related colors such as blue, orange, and yellow respectively.
+Then, we draw a linear line between them for clear separation and see how they are presented.